PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * Press **R** + **X/Y** for your axis + **D-pad Up/Down** to increase/decrease.
   * Example: **RX+Du** increases the X-axis Delay, **RY+Dd** decreases the Y-axis delay.
   * When you change this setting, the current axis smoothing settings are shown as the numerical coordinates of the C-Stick.
-* The scale goes from 0-9, and defaults to 0.
+* The scale goes from 0-18, and defaults to 0.
   * Single-Motion Ledgedashing: ~5 on X-axis and 0 on Y-axis
   * Alternatively, set the Smart Snapback adjustment on the Y-axis to 0 and set the Axis Smoothing to 0 for both X and Y-axes.
 This gives stronger single-motion ledgedashes but you may experience Y-axis snapback.
+  * 9 in versions before 0.31 was changed to 18, adding increased precision between 8 and the former 9.
 * Press **L+Start** to see the current axis smoothing values on each axis of the C-Stick.
   * At the same time, you can see the current Smart Snapback filter values on the Analog Stick and Waveshaping values on the triggers.